Anthony Wayne Theatre

 Wayne, PA 19087

-The Anthony Wayne Theatre opened June 20, 1928 with the movie “Old San Francisco”, in the Philadelphia suburb of Wayne in Delaware County.
-Anthony Wayne was a general during the American Revolution.
-The theatre was built and operated by local theatre owner Harry Fried.
+Located in the Philadelphia suburb of Wayne in Delaware County.
+The theatre was named after Anthony Wayne, who was a General during the American Revolution.
+The Anthony Wayne Theatre opened June 20, 1928 with the Warner Bros.
+Vitaphone feature film “Old San Francisco” starring Dolores Costello which was presented with its Vitaphone Symphony Orchestra music track, plus two Vitaphone shorts.
+The pipe organ (make unknown) was opened by organist Otto F. Beck.
+The theatre was built and operated by local theatre owner Harry Fried who had previously operated a theatre on North Wayne Avenue in a converted 1880’s house.
 Because the theatre was on the edge of the suburbs, the opening of such a grand movie palace was then locally referred to as ‘Fried’s Folly’.
 Architect William Harold Lee chose colorful terra cotta details manufactured by the Conkling-Armstrong Terra Cotta Company, Philadelphia.
+A sketch of what the façade the theatre was planned to look like was signed by Louis Kahn, then working for Lee, but later became an internationally renown architect.

 Upon the theatre’s opening, a mirrored entrance led to a spacious foyer.
 On each side of the foyer was an artificial fountain, in green tile.
 There was a goldfish pond in a lobby alcove, which was decorated by a tile mosaic.
 The auditorium opened with 1,600 seats, all on one main floor and had fake windows on the side-walls.
 If you have or know of a photo of the original interior, especially the auditorium, please make a comment below.